 Secondly, it can only be used to carry those items.
-I know guests sometimes want to bring water and alcohol on board a Disney cruise and carry them in a cooler.
+I know guests sometimes want to bring water and alcohol onboard a Disney cruise and carry them in a cooler.
 You can’t do that.

-You are also welcome to bring breast milk provided it is packed in your carry on luggage.
+You are also welcome to bring breast milk provided it is packed in your carry-on luggage.

 If you need to bring food items because of dietary restrictions you can do this.
 However, you do need to follow certain rules.
 You can only bring packaged food on board.
-Disney cruise lines prohibits:
+Disney cruise lines prohibit:

 “Homemade, precooked or perishable foods or open food containers”.